pemistahl/lingua-py/README.md

     poetry install --only script
     poetry run python3 scripts/accuracy_reporter.py

+Accuracy reports for only a subset of classifiers and / or languages can be created by passing command line arguments:

+    poetry run python3 scripts/accuracy_reporter.py --detectors cld2 lingua-high-accuracy --languages bulgarian german

 For each detector and language, a test report file is then written into [`/accuracy-reports`](https://github.com/pemistahl/lingua-py/tree/pure-python-impl/accuracy-reports).
 As an example, here is the current output of the *Lingua* German report